Roblox/creator-docs/content/en-us/education/support/private-servers-for-classroom-use.md

 - Create a private server for students to explore a historical site.
 - Allow students to connect virtually when they may not have the opportunity to do otherwise.
 - Graduation and birthday parties.
-- If students have created a experience, allow them to create a private server so only members of the class can play.
+- If students have created an experience, allow them to create a private server so only members of the class can play.

 ## Tips from an Educator